 - Now, if you want, copy the formula in every row.
 Then, just select the whole range of those rows after that, paste the formula by using the Ctrl + V key on your keyboard.

-Read More: How to Copy a Formula in Excel with Changing Cell References
+- How to Copy Formula in Excel without Dragging

-- How to Copy Formula in Excel without Dragging (10 Ways)
+- How to Copy Formula Down with Shortcut in Excel

 4. Copy the Formula in Excel without Formatting